Find a Pro Bono Opportunity

 Do you want to volunteer to provide pro bono legal assistance?
-No matter what your practice or practice setting is, there are opportunities for you.
-Through the resources linked below, you will find the program, the case, the issue and the location best suited for your needs and interests.
+No matter your practice or practice setting, there are opportunities for you.
+Through the resources linked below, you will find the program, the case, the issue, the client and the location best suited for your needs and interests.

-- No matter where you live or work, there is a pro bono program that will be of interest to you and that needs your help.
-To find the program that is best for you, use The National Pro Bono Volunteer Opportunities Guide, a joint project of the ABA Standing Committee on Pro Bono and Public Service, its project, the ABA Center for Pro Bono, and Pro Bono Net.
+No matter where you live or work, there is a pro bono program that will be of interest to you and that needs your help.
+Visit The National Pro Bono Volunteer Opportunities Guide or the National Directory of Pro Bono Programs.